Pro Insights

 Advantages

-- Materials like mineral wool offer added fire and moisture resistance.
+- Materials like mineral wool provide crucial added fire resistance (non-combustible) and effective moisture repellency, enhancing home safety and structural durability.

 Considerations